Safer Waterways Bill 2018

 6.00 pmMr COSTIGANSupports

-Supports the bill as a North Queensland solution to a North Queensland problem, emphasising the growing threat to the tourism industry and public safety.
-Cites crocodile sightings at tourist destinations including Blue Pearl Bay on Hayman Island.
+Supported the bill as a North Queensland solution to a North Queensland problem, citing growing crocodile sightings at tourist locations including Blue Pearl Bay on Hayman Island and Cannonvale Beach, and warning of catastrophic consequences for the tourism industry if a fatality occurred.

 No matter where we sit on the political spectrum, surely the first job of anyone coming into this place is to look after the citizens of Queensland and visitors to our state, to protect our citizens.2019-04-02View Hansard